-The output from zi_load_crosswalk()
+The output from zi_load_crosswalk() for HUD data requires

-additional processing to be used in the zi_crosswalk()
+additional processing to be used in the zi_crosswalk() function.

 This function prepares the HUD data for use in joins.